 You could now download and install the Android SDK Platform Tools for your operating system from the below links:

 Once you have downloaded the ZIP package from above, extract it to a convenient location on your PC.
-However, it is highly recommended that there shouldn’t be any spaces between the names of the folder.
+However, it is highly recommended that there shouldn’t be any spaces between the names of the folders.
 For example, C:\GetDroidTips\platform-tools is the correct example, but C:\Get Droid Tips\platform-tools isn’t.
-Moving on, once you have extracted the folder, you should see the name as platform-tools.
-Here is how that folder looks in the case of Windows.
+Once you have extracted the folder, you should see the name as platform-tools.
+Here is how that folder looks in Windows.

 Now to execute any ADB or Fastboot commands, there are two requirements, one on the device side and the other on your PC.
 First, let’s check out what needs to be done on your Android device.
 After which, we will shift our attention to the PC side.